Postgraduate Certificate in Clinical Leadership

 This postgraduate certificate course is targeted at doctors and other clinicians, working both in primary care and in acute services.
 It offers development in aspects of leadership relevant to you as a clinician working on the ward or in the clinic, so that you can play a fuller role in improving health service quality and discuss performance issues and potential innovations effectively with managerial colleagues.
 Studying for this postgraduate certificate will deepen your understanding of service performance and clinical team-working.
 This qualification requires developing detailed improvement plans for the service you are working in.

-You will need to study a minimum of 12 CPD courses and two assessment modules.
 Each CPD course can be studied and completed within 8 to 12 weeks.
-There are two opportunities a year to register for the assessment modules.
+There are two opportunities a year to register for the assessment module.

 Planning your studies

-You will need to register separately for each CPD course and the assessment modules B832 and B833.
-The CPD courses and assessment modules are all individually priced so the total cost of completing this qualification in the UK is currently £6980.
+You will need to register separately for each continuing professional development (CPD) course and the two modules Continuing professional development in practice (UYC810) and Improving your practice (BYC834).
+The CPD courses and two credit-bearing modules are all individually priced.

 You should note that the University’s unique study rule applies to this qualification.
 This means that you must include at least 20 credits from OU modules that have not been counted in any other OU qualification that has previously been awarded to you.